COVID-19 in Sri Lanka

 Later there were isolated cases with their contact contagion, but the epidemic was very well contained.

-Of this small number, approximately 1,700 have already been discharged and 300 positive people remain in quarantine in government hospitals.
+Of this small number, some 45,820 have already been discharged and 7,660 positive people remain in quarantine in government hospitals or their homes.

 Therefore, most of the infected people have already recovered.

 The new cases that arise concern workers repatriated from the Middle East or other countries, like Sri Lankan students in countries like Australia and England, mainly.